List of parties to the United Nations Framework Convention on Climate Change

 The United Nations Framework Convention on Climate Change (UNFCCC or FCCC) is an international environmental treaty negotiated at the United Nations Conference on Environment and Development (UNCED), informally known as the Earth Summit, held in Rio de Janeiro from 3 to 14 June 1992.
 The objective of the treaty is to "stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".

 The treaty itself set no binding limits on greenhouse gas emissions for individual countries and contains no enforcement mechanisms.
 In that sense, the treaty is considered legally non-binding.
 Instead, the treaty provides a framework for negotiating specific international treaties (called "protocols") that may set binding limits on greenhouse gases.

 The UNFCCC was opened for signature on 9 May 1992, after an Intergovernmental Negotiating Committee produced the text of the Framework Convention as a report following its meeting in New York from 30 April to 9 May 1992.
 It entered into force on 21 March 1994.
 As of July 2022, UNFCCC has 198 parties.

 Parties

 As of 2022, the UNFCCC has 198 parties including all United Nations member states, United Nations General Assembly observers the State of Palestine and the Holy See, UN non-member states Niue and the Cook Islands, and the supranational union European Union.

+The United States notified the United Nations of its withdrawal from the treaty in February 2026, effective a year later, the first country to do so.